-Theodoros Gantinas holds a BSc in Business Administration with minor in Philosophy from the American College of Thessaloniki (ACT), a BSc in Applied Psychology from the University of Derby, an MSc in Management of Innovation and Organizational Change from the University of Brunel and an MSc in Philosophy and History of Science from Kings College, London School of Economics (LSE) and University College London (UCL).
-During the period 2007-2009 he worked as a logistics manager in the “Makios Logistics” transport company and during 2009-1015 as a project manager in the international research programmes on artificial intelligence EuCogII and EuCogIII.
-He has taught Philosophy at an undergraduate level.
-He has done volunteer work in organisations such as “Arsis” and “Doctors of the World” and was external advisor to the private substance rehabilitation center “Pnoi stin Zoi”.
+Theodoros Gantinas holds the degree of BSc in Business Administration with minor in Philosophy from the American College of Thessaloniki (ACT), a degree of BSc in Applied Psychology from the University of Derby, a MSc in Management of Innovation and Organizational Change from the University of Brunel and a MSc in Philosophy and History of Science from Kings College, London School of Economics (LSE) and University College London (UCL) and he is trained in cognitive-behavioral psychotherapy in the Hellenic Association for Behavioral Research - Macedonian Branch.
+He has worked as project manager in the international research programs on artificial intelligence EuCogII and EuCogIII.
+He also worked as tutor of Philosophy in ACT’s Bachelor Degree.
+He has done volunteer work in organizations such as “Arsis” and “Doctors of the World” and was external advisor to the private substance rehabilitation center “Pnoi stin Zoi”.
 Presently, he works privately as a psychologist-psychotherapist.
 Research interests: Philosophy of the cognitive sciences, the effect of corporal punishment on later development, the combination of different psychotherapeutic models.

 Dr. Gougousi Magdalene